-IHCDA has posted the 2017 limits - these can be found through RED Notice 17-41.
+IHCDA has posted the 2018 limits - these can be found through IHCDA's RED Notices.
+IHCDA will release a new RED notice when the 2019 limits are available through HUD.

 All households that occupy HTF-assisted rental housing units must be income certified at the time of move-in and then recertified on an annual basis.
 The 24 CFR Part 5 (Section 8) definition of household income applies.